TAB 2024

 Photo: Mariann Drell

-After sustainable – escalating global tensions impose new tasks on architecture, where architects are left with a reduced amount of resources and space for social mobility, diversification and changeability – the usual tools for conceiving architecture.
-What approach would they then take in such a future setting?
-Mass architecture will not disappear and it needs to accept the resources available to it.
-Access to architectural quality should not be limited to a fortunate minority.
-To sustain social cohesion, we have to create opportunities for everyone to utilise spacial environmental resources.
-Architecture serves a purpose beyond just luxury aesthetics.
-It’s a tool to solve our problems as a society at a larger scale.
-A massive transforming process of the architecture and building profession is needed.
-So, what trace we have of architecture that moves forward in the 90% of unseen, unpleasant, and hidden buildings to make them valuable and relevant for change?
+Escalated global tensions imposed new tasks on architecture, where architects are left with a reduced amount of resources for the creation of social mobility, diversification, and changeability as the usual parameters of conceiving architecture.
+What approach must we take in such a setting?
+The mass architecture will not disappear, but it needs to accept the resources available to it.
+Access to quality in architecture should not be limited to a fortunate minority.
+To sustain social cohesion, we have to create environmental opportunities for everyone.
+Architecture serves beyond aesthetic purposes; it’s a powerful transforming tool that creates social life, but for that, we have to raise the building profession by moving it into the architecture of the unseen, unpleasant and hidden.

-Does undermining a stable, traditional (circular and conscious) experience in architecture integrate its experience in contemporality?
-If this is possible for big city planning strategies, can we learn from the Estonian experience?
+How does undermining stable, traditional, and conscious experience in architecture influence contemporaneity?
+Finally, as we implode urban planning strategies, what can we learn from the Estonian experience?

 Photo: Pavel Dorohoi